Skip to content

 Response Parameters

-When the PostgreSQL function has parameters matching these names (configurable in ProxyOptions), the proxy response data is passed to the function:
+When the PostgreSQL function has parameters whose names match the configured proxy parameter names, the upstream response data is bound to them after the request returns:

 Parameter NameTypeDescription